IntraFi/PisoWiFiVendo/README.md

    ![esp-vendoconfig-mikrotik](https://github.com/IntraFi/PisoWiFiVendo/blob/main/docs/img/esp-vendoconfig-mikrotik.png?raw=true)

 4. Update the `Vendo Account`.
 If the password is forgotten, the only way to reset the ESP device is by pressing the `RST` button five times.
 The timing of the reset count is after the `first buzzer tone`, then the `built-in LED will blink five times`.
 During the blink, press the reset button.
 After that, the count will reset to zero.
-If the ESP device has been reset, the `INTRAFI-SETUP-ESPxxxx` Wi-Fi network will be shown.
+If the ESP device has been reset, the `INTRAFI-SETUP-ESPxxxx` Wi-Fi network will be shown and the vendo sales will not be reset.

    ![esp-vendoconfig-vendo](https://github.com/IntraFi/PisoWiFiVendo/blob/main/docs/img/esp-vendoconfig-vendo.png?raw=true)